pwnchaurasia/pwnchaurasia.github.io/content/Engineering/websocket_in_fast_api.md

 pip install pika
 ```

-*Pro tip: If you don’t have Redis installed on your system, just search for <span class="span_highlight"> How to set up RabbitMQ on [your OS]</span> (Linux, Mac, Windows, etc.).
+*Pro tip: If you don’t have RabbitMQ installed on your system, just search for <span class="span_highlight"> How to set up RabbitMQ on [your OS]</span> (Linux, Mac, Windows, etc.).
 It’s straightforward, and there are plenty of guides out there!*

 #### Why This Setup?
 - <span class="span_highlight">FastAPI:</span> Because it’s fast, modern, and perfect for real-time apps.